kyleylikey/RobinOS/README.md

 This is free to use and distribute but please make sure to add my team to your references (Baldoza, K.; Bercilla, D.; Manaois, R.)

-All images used in the application was obtained through Google Images.
+All images used in the application were obtained through Google Images.

 Here are the screenshots of the application: